DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/metapod.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Metapod, the Cocoon pokémon.
 It is 2ft4in tall and 22lb heavy.
 Hardens its shell to protect itself.
-However, a large impact may cause it to pop out of its shell."
+However, a large impact may cause it to pop out of its shell.", "pixelArt": true
 }
 {% endimage %}